Bartek3/Latarka/privacy_policy.md

 ## Contact

-To contact me on topics related to products, privacy policy or in another case, use *fedev@iosue.it*
+To contact me on topics related to products, privacy policy or in another case, use *syinq.apps@gmail.com*

 Best regards!